Nonparametric Bayesian Knockoff Generators for Feature Selection Under Complex Data Structure: GAUSSIAN DIRICHLET PROCESS MIXTURE KNOCKOFF GENERATOR

-Any choice of knockoff importance statistic may be applied using knockoffs generated from the GDPM model, provided that the statistic satisfies the antisymmetry property \citep{CandFan18}.
-For the simulations presented in Section \ref{sec:sims}, we consider the lasso signed max (LSM) importance statistic, defined for the $j^{th}$ feature as
+Any choice of importance statistic may be applied to knockoffs generated from the GDPM model, provided that the statistic satisfies the antisymmetry property \citep{CandFan18}.
+The most common choices involve a lasso model and use either the lasso signed max (LSM) statistic, which is the $\pm 1$ indicator on whether the feature enters the model before its knockoff copy multiplied by the largest penalty parameter at which the feature or its knockoff counterpart enters the model, or the lasso coefficient difference (LCD), which measures the difference in magnitude of the coefficient estimates for the original and knockoff features.